Perzios/HonsProject2019/README.md

 # HonsProject2019
-Modelling Agent Personalities and Wealth Disparity in Predynastic Upper Egypt
+Modelling effects of Agent Personalities on Wealth Disparity in Predynastic Upper Egypt